SpoonLabs/astor/docs/getting-starting.md

 ## jGenProg

-We present an command line with the required arguments for executing jGenProg.
+We present a command line with the required arguments for executing jGenProg.
 Optional arguments can find using option -help are listed below.
 They arguments can also be changed  in "configuration.properties".

 Getting started: